 Get your customers in the habit of agreeing with you

 Do you know how they get a circus dog to jump through a flaming hoop?
 It usually starts by simply asking the dog to run forward with the handler.
 Then they run forward and jump over something, run forward and jump through something… before you know it, you’ve got your show.
 Getting clients to do what you want is a little bit like this.

 Research shows that it’s much easier for prospective customers to commit to an offer if they’ve agreed to some other small requests first.
 It’s like in one classic study where participants approach random people on the street and ask for a dollar.
 They all had better success if they asked first for the time, and only asked for the dollar when people had already replied.
 When your prospect agrees to small things, like signing up for a free download or a newsletter, the chance you will get a yes for the purchase too becomes much higher.

 Make your client belong

 We all want to be part of some exclusive club.
 The need to belong to something greater than yourself is a basic aspect of human nature, and you can bet it has marketing applications.
 If people perceive buying your product as joining a club, having VIP status or being part of a team, or just being part of some hot new trend, most customers will have a hard time resisting.
 Apple is a great example.
 They’ve perfected the art of using the need to belong.

 Whether you’re watching an old Mac Guy vs. PC Guy commercial or you stumble on [an] iTunes ad, you know you’re part of a larger group of like-minded people when you choose an Apple product.
-At least that’s the perception that Apple wants to create in consumers’ minds, and so far, it’s working.”
+At least that’s the perception that Apple wants to create in consumers’ minds, and so far, it’s working”

 Apple’s case shows that when the focus is on belonging, price becomes secondary.
 Everyone knows that most Apple products are more expensive than their counterparts from other brands, but Apple still leads in sales.
 In part, this comes from the feeling that by buying Apple you’re joining an elite of high technology and good taste.
 Many products, from the Platinum Visa Card to BMW to Levi’s Jeans, entitle you to belong to a club.
 Giving special status to members, with access to discounts, promos, and benefits, is a sure way to make your clients buy from you again and again.
 That’s the secret behind the success of Sam’s club, AAA and Costco.

 You can also use it as leverage in your pricing page.
 Just make sure your website is optimized.
 Offering special memberships will broadcast that your brand is exclusive and in high demand.
 Let your clients join your club and you’ll have loyal customers who are willing to pay more for your brand.

 Your clients are looking for something when they’re on your page.
 They have some need or problem, and if you can touch them on the emotional level, they’re much more likely to decide that your product can solve it.
 Don’t be afraid to appeal to your customers’ emotions in subtle ways as I’ve demonstrated above.
 Every choice you make in your marketing will be perceived by their emotional mind in one way or another: this is how to make sure the emotional impact of your site translates into great conversion.